-Introducing a baby to solid foods who has cow's milk and soya allergy should be the same as for a non-allergic baby, but you will need to avoid foods that contain cow's milk or dairy products (e.g. yogurt, fromage frais, cheese, cream or butter) and soya products (e.g. soya based yogurt, desserts, cheese, margarine).
-You should aim to start giving solid foods at around 6 months but not before 4 months (17 weeks).
+Introducing a baby to solid foods who has a cow's milk allergy should be the same as for a non-allergic baby but you will need to avoid foods that contain cow's milk or dairy products (e.g. yogurt, fromage frais, cheese, cream or butter).
+You should aim to start giving solid foods at around 6 months but not before 4 months (17 weeks) of age.
 If your baby was premature, check with your Dietitian about the best time to start.
 As your baby grows, you should keep offering different textures and flavours to help your baby learn to like a wide variety of foods.
 See the examples below for some suitable meal and snack ideas.

 Begin with foods such as root and green vegetables, fruit, rice and potatoes at a texture that is appropriate for your child.
 Chicken, meat and pulses may be introduced next.
 Use a little of your baby's usual milk (breast or hypoallergenic formula) to mix the food to the desired consistency.
-Other common allergens, including egg, wheat, peanuts and other nuts, sesame seeds, mustard seed, celery, fish and shellfish should not be avoided once your baby is six months of age, if your baby is not allergic to these.
+Other common allergens, including soya, wheat, egg, peanuts and other nuts, sesame seeds, mustard seed, celery, fish and shellfish should not be avoided once your baby is six months of age, if your baby is not allergic to these.
 Current advice is to introduce all common allergenic foods that your child is not allergic to and which are part of your family's usual diet before one year of age.